 There’s an emerging trend in the national college completion movement: a group of small but powerful Student Success Centers is creating statewide impact by organizing their states' community colleges around common action to accelerate efforts to improve persistence and completion.
 Student Success Centers are statewide intermediary organizations that provide faculty and staff with venues to share and learn, aggregate technical assistance efforts, and help colleges collaborate.
 The Centers build a cohesive approach to policy advocacy across their state’s community colleges so that resources are spent efficiently and reforms help as many students as possible earn postsecondary credentials.

-process—listed below, currently belong to JFF’s Student Success Center Network.
+As of June 2016, 13 states, pictured below, currently belong to JFF’s Student Success Center Network.

 , New Jersey